KartikeeMehta/KartikeeMehta/README.md

 # 💫 About Me:

-I’m Kartikee, a full-stack engineer focused on building scalable web applications and clean system architectures.
+**I’m Kartikee, a full-stack engineer focused on building scalable web applications and clean system architectures.

-I care about how systems are designed, how data flows, and how products behave in real-world usage — not just how they look or ship.
+I care about how systems are designed, how data flows, and how products behave in real-world usage not just how they look or ship.**

 ### 🔧 Currently Working On
 Production-ready full-stack applications using React,